SoftUni-Internal/interactive-content/EN/03-Exception-Handling/02-Exception-Handling.md

 [slide hideTitle]

 # Problem: Fixing

 This program is throwing an **ArrayIndexOutOfBoundsException**.

-Using your skills, fix this problem using a try catch block.
+Using your skills, fix this problem using a try-catch block.

 ```java